BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 - transaction processing
 - etc
 ## Definition
-we create a new table with `create table`, google the syntax. one thing needs to mention here is we can add integrity constraints in create table, like:
+We create a new table with `create table`, google the syntax. one thing needs to mention here is we can add integrity constraints in create table, like:
 - defining primary key
 - defining foreign key